Welcoming Canadian Newcomers

 Organizations have a variety of practices to support newcomer volunteers:

-Blocks for Engaging Newcomer Volunteers
+For organizations: Building Blocks for Engaging Newcomer Volunteers

 For newcomer volunteers: Building Blocks for Newcomers Volunteering: A Newcomer’s Guide to Volunteering